 4 Urban Planning and City Development 1.
 Preparation of Service Level Improvement Plans (SLIP), State Annual Action Plans (SAAP).
-6 months Yes Yes SLIP & SAAP prepared.
-Plans 2.
+6 months Yes Υŧ Plans 2.
 Make action plan to progressively increase Green cover in cities to 15% in 5 years.
-6 months Yes An action plan will be prepared within prescribed timeline.
-3. Develop at least one children park every year in the AMRUT cities.
-Every year Yes Provision made in SLIP.
-4. Establish a system for maintaining of parks, playground and recreational areas relying on People Public Private Partnership (PPPP) model.
-12 months To be established.
-5 Devolution of funds and Ensure transfer of 14 th FC devolution to ULBs.
-6 months Yes Already accomplished. functions 2.
+6 months Yε 3.
+Develop at least one children park every year in the AMRUT cities.
+Every year Yε 4.
+Establish a system for maintaining of parks, playground and recreational areas relying on People Public Private Partnership (PPPP) model.
+12 months 5 Devolution of funds and Ensure transfer of 14 th FC devolution to ULBs.
+6 months Yes functions 2.
 Appointment of State Finance Commission (SFC) and making decisions.
-12 months Yes Yes Already accomplished.
-3. Transfer of all 18 function to ULBs.
-12 months Partially achieved and will be completed within prescribed timeline.
-6 Review of Building by-laws 1.
-Revision of building bye laws periodically.
-12 months Yes To be accomplished.
-2. Create single window clearance for all approvals to give building permissions.
-12 months Yes To be accomplished.
-7(a) Municipal tax and At least 90% coverage.
+12 months Yes Yε 3.
+Transfer of all 18 function to ULBs.
+12 months 6 Review of Building by-laws Revision of building bye laws periodically.
+12 months Υє 2.
+Create single window clearance for all approvals to give building permissions.
+12 months Yε 7(a) Municipal tax and 1.
+At least 90% coverage.
+12 months Yε fees improvement 2.
 At least 90% collection.
-12 months Yes To be accomplished. fees improvement 3.
-Make a policy to, periodically revise property tax, levy charges Yes Yes To be accomplished.
-To be accomplished. and other fees
+Yε 3.
+Make a policy to, periodically Yε revise property tax, levy charges and other fees.

-4. Post Demand Collection Book (DCB) of tax details on the website.
-5. Achieve full potential of advertisement revenue by making a policy for destination specific potential having Yes To be accomplished.
-To be accomplished.
-7(b) Improvement in levy and collection of user charges dynamic pricing module.
-Adopt a policy on user charges for individual and institutional assessments in which a differential rate is charged for water use and adequate safeguards are included to take care of the interests of the vulnerable.
-Make action plan to reduce water losses to less than 20% and publish on the website.
-Separate accounts for user charges.
-At least 90% billing.
-12 months Yes Yes Yes Yes To be accomplished within prescribed timeline by DWS Department.
-8 Energy and Water audit At least 90% collection.
-Energy (Street lights) and Water Audit (including non-revenue water or losses audit).
-Making STPs and WTPs energy efficient.
-Optimize energy consumption in street lights by using energy efficient lights 12 months Yes Yes Yes Yes To be accomplished To be accomplished To be accomplished and increasing reliance on renewable energy.
+4. Post Demand Collection Book (DCB) of tax details on the Υe

+website.

+5. Achieve full potential of advertisement Υe

+. revenue by making a policy for

+destination specific potential having

+dynamic pricing module.

+7(b) Improvement in levy and 1.
+Adopt a policy on user charges for individual and institutional assessments 12 months Υe

+collection of user in which a differential rate is charged

+charges for water use and adequate

+safeguards are included

+to take care of the interests of the vulnerable.

+2 Υe

+2. Make action plan to reduce water losses to less than 20% and publish on 16

+the website.

+3 Separate accounts for user Yε

+J . charges.
+10

+4. At least 90% billing. Υe

+5. At least 90% collection. Υe

+8 Energy and Water audit 1.
+12 months Υє

+2. Making STPs and WTPs energy efficient. Υe

+Optimize energy consumption in street

+lights by using energy efficient lights and increasing reliance on renewable Υe

+energy.